albert-ce/HangTracks/README.md

 # HangTracks: Play hangman with your favorite songs

 **HangTracks** is a web app built with Python that fetches a random title from your favourite artists and turns it into a game of hangman.
-It uses Last.fm's API to select artists and tracks, transforming music into a unique challenge.
+It uses Discogs' API to select artists and tracks, transforming music into a unique challenge.
 - **Quick**: As fast as playing *Wordle*.
 - **Simple**: A classic game everyone knows.
 - **Personalized**: It uses song titles of your favorite artists.